Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 -Review code and discuss improvements.

-What are branches in GitHub, and why are they important?
+4.What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.
 Pull Requests and Code Reviews:
 ANSWERS:
 -Branches, in GitHub are parallel versions of a repository that allow developers to work on different features or bug fixes without affecting the main codebase.